spt41bk/multi-wiki/README.md

 The corpus is introduced in this paper:

-"Multi-Wiki: A Multilingual Parallel Corpus for Southeast AsianLanguages"
+"A Multilingual Parallel Corpus for Improving Machine Translation on Southeast Asian Languages"

 # multi-wiki